ml-feeds/arxiv-ml-reviews/README.md

 Use git to discern whether the diff of this updated CSV file looks acceptable.
 If the CSV file is smaller for any reason, it means the search query failed, in which case it should be rerun.
-**As a warning, this command should not be run excessively** as it burdens the arXiv search server.
+**This command should not be run excessively** as it burdens the arXiv search server.

 If there is any extraneous new entry in `data/articles.csv`, update either `arxivmlrev/_config/articles.csv` and/or `arxivmlrev/_config/terms.csv` with a new blacklist entry.
 This is expected to be be done rarely.